TorryDo/Floating-Bubble-View/README.md

                 // set bubble size in dp
                 .setBubbleSizeDp(60)

-                // set the point where the bubble appear .setStartPoint(-200, 0)
+                // set the point where the bubble appear. x,y=0 is the center of the screen .setStartPoint(-200, 0)

                 // set alpha\opacity of the bubble